 Group : Get Ready Ticket And skip the line<br/>Pickup included

-At 7:30 AM, begin your adventure with a convenient hotel pickup in Marrakech, where you'll meet your friendly, professional driver/guide.
-Settle into a comfortable, air-conditioned vehicle and enjoy a quick overview of the day’s itinerary.
-To start your morning right, we provide complimentary bottled water and traditional Moroccan pastries for the road.
+At 7:20 AM, begin your adventure with a convenient pick-up from your hotel or a central meeting point in Marrakech, where you’ll meet your friendly, professional driver.
+Settle into a comfortable, air-conditioned vehicle and receive a brief overview of the day’s itinerary before departure.

 At 5:00 PM, we’ll begin our departure from Casablanca, offering a few final glimpses of the city’s skyline and coastline as we make our way back to Marrakech.
 A rest stop is available upon request, giving you a chance to stretch or grab refreshments during the return journey.

-At 8:00 PM, arrive back in Marrakech with a direct drop-off at your accommodation for a smooth and relaxing end to your journey.
-Enjoy a farewell mint tea service, a final touch of Moroccan hospitality.
-As a keepsake, you’ll also receive a souvenir city map, capturing the highlights and memories of your unforgettable day trip.
+Arrive back in Marrakech with a direct drop-off at your accommodation for a smooth and relaxing end to your journey.

 Marrakech is a vibrant city known for its rich history, bustling souks, and stunning architecture.
 It offers a blend of traditional Moroccan culture and modern amenities, making it a captivating destination for travelers.